 The new state-significant development pathway will speed up the planning process through:

-The Department aims to complete all applicable state-significant development assessments for housing within 275 days of receiving an environmental impact statement, which will save crucial time for applicants.
+The Department aims to complete all applicable state-significant development assessments for housing within an average of 275 days of an application being lodged, which will save crucial time for applicants.

 These efforts aim to meet NSW's commitments under the National Housing Accord and ensure a steady supply of affordable housing for the community.

-Once a proposal is declared as a state-significant development, applicants will have 9 months to lodge their application with the Department.
+Once a proposal is declared as a state-significant development, applicants will need to request the Secretary’s Environmental Assessment Requirements (SEARs) for their projects from the Department.
+Once SEARs have been issued, applicants will have 9 months to lodge their application with the Department.

 Applicants will be able to apply for a state-significant development pathway or a concurrent state-significant development and rezoning proposal that the Department will assess.